Lyme disease & Facial Palsy

 Facial palsy occurring in summer or early autumn (though does occur throughout the year) [2].

-Note that in early Lyme disease, blood tests are unlikely to be reliable, meaning that a negative test result can not be used to exclude the possibility of Lyme disease.
-In some cases of Lyme disease, facial palsy may be the first symptom for which they seek medical attention' (they may have had preceding symptoms attributed to something else)
+Note that in early Lyme disease, blood tests are unlikely to be reliable, meaning that a negative test result can not be used to exclude the diagnosis.
+In some cases of Lyme disease, facial palsy may be the first symptom for which a person seeks medical attention (they may have had preceding symptoms attributed to another cause)

 The importance of early diagnosis: